Azure/azure-event-hubs/samples/kafka/akka/README.md

 ## Create an Event Hubs namespace

 An Event Hubs namespace is required to send or receive from any Event Hubs service.
-See [Create Kafka Enabled Event Hubs](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create-kafka-enabled) for instructions on getting an Event Hubs Kafka endpoint.
+See [Create Kafka-enabled Event Hubs](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create-kafka-enabled) for instructions on getting an Event Hubs Kafka endpoint.
 Make sure to copy the Event Hubs connection string for later use.

 ## Clone the example project

-Now that you have a Kafka enabled Event Hubs connection string, clone the Azure Event Hubs repository and navigate to the `akka` subfolder:
+Now that you have a Kafka-enabled Event Hubs connection string, clone the Azure Event Hubs repository and navigate to the `akka` subfolder:

 ```bash
 git clone https://github.com/Azure/azure-event-hubs.git